dwave-examples/tour-planning/README.md

 * **Problem:** displays the legs of the tour (length, slope, and toll booths), formatted for reading and for copying into your code.

-* **Solutions:** displays the best solution found, formatted for reading and as a [dimod sampleset]( https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/sampleset.html) for copying into your code.
+* **Solutions:** displays the returned solutions, formatted for reading and as a [dimod sampleset]( https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/sampleset.html) for copying into your code.

 * **CQM:** displays the constrained quadratic model generated for your configured tour and constraints.
+A good way to learn about the construction of a CQM, is to begin with a minimal problem (a single mode of locomotion, one leg, no tollbooths), study the simple CQM, and watch it change as you increase the problem's complexity.

 * **Locomotion:** contains information about your configured tour, such as the minimum, maximum, and average values of cost and time, and the values for